UKPLab/naacl2025-a-template-is-all-you-meme/README.md

 ```
 ### Reproduce our results: TLC

-You can run TLC by passing arguments to pythonwith:
+You can run TLC by passing arguments to python with:
 ```
 python main.py
 --template_path  # Directory where the KYMKB is located